faridalz/zhu-redux/README.md

 # ZHU Music

-Website about ZHU, an American electronic music producer and singe
+Website about ZHU, an American electronic music producer and singer
 - You can reach out to show dates
 - ZHU products to buy
 - Photos and videos from the shows